rouvinerh/CTF/TFC CTF/README.md

 I had fun this CTF, despite spending like only a few hours on it and not really taking it seriously (due to duties that exist in real life), so I guess it wasn't as bad.

-I ranked 75/689, which was alright I suppose!
+I ranked 76/689, which was alright I suppose!

+Congratulations to all the winners!
+This was a fun challenge.
+This highlighted to me the need to learn how to use pwn and automate my tools LOL